 A Rocha Aotearoa NZ is actively engaged in practical community conservation work.

 Our network of local group projects offer opportunities for volunteer involvement across the country.
 Local groups are involved in a range of community conservation initiatives: wetland, native bush and stream restoration, a native tree nursery and planting projects.
-Working in partnership with other organisations these groups are focused on restoring our locally unique and special places we all love.
+Working in partnership with other organisations and the local community, these groups are focused on restoring our locally unique and special places we all love.

 In Auckland, our local group is building a community of A Rocha supporters to encourage and enable each other to care for creation and live sustainably through our everyday choices, actions and lifestyles, and through our involvement in environmental education, research, practical conservation, and sustainability projects.